Who is a Candidate?

 Attention

 The child’s attention skills need to be within an average range, or if the child has ADD/ADHD it needs to be effectively managed with medication.
 It is important to be confident that poor performance on the APD test battery is truly reflecting your child’s auditory processing skills.
 Listening is an active process that requires attending to and focusing on things of interest while dismissing things of less interest.
-If an attention deficit is suspected, your child’s auditory attention skills may be screened prior to administering the APD test battery.
+If an attention deficit is suspected, your child’s auditory attention skills may be screened prior to administering the APD battery.
 APD testing is administered in short segments and children are given several play breaks while tests are being scored.
-Auditory Processing Center also utilizes some tests that compare your child’s scores in noise to his or her baseline performance in quiet conditions.
+Auditory Processing Center also utilizes some tests that compare your child’s scores in noise to his/her own baseline of performance in quiet conditions.
 When interpreted as a part of a full test battery, these assessments are resistant to the effects of attention.
-Therefore, in children with suspected attention deficits, a reliable APD evaluation can still be obtained.
+Therefore, in children with suspected attention deficit, a reliable APD evaluation can still be obtained.

 Scroll to Top